Lachie-King24/holbertonschool-shell/permissions/README.md

 6-multiple_permissions is a script used to add execute to the owner and group owner and read permssion to others for the hello file

+7-everybody is a script used to give all users the execute permissions